Doctor insights on:

 - Why do i have bad dreams when i sleep on my back?

-- Why do i have a pain in my upper back when i swallow?
+- Why do my feet go numb when i sleep?

-- Why do i have seizures in my sleep?
+- Why do my hands hurt when i sleep?

-- Why do i have bumps on my back?
+- Why do i keep biting my tongue when i sleep?